-At Angwin Dental, we are committed to providing our patients with state-of-the-art dental techniques and technology that enhance your daily comfort, improve your smile and extend the life of your teeth.
-Our comprehensive approach combines 35 years of dental experience with leading in-office dental equipment including:
+At Angwin Dental, we are committed to providing our Angwin, Napa Valley and Lake County patients with state-of-the-art dental techniques and technology that enhance daily comfort, improve your smile and extend the life of your teeth.
+Our comprehensive approach combines 35 years of dental experience with modern technology and leading in-office dental equipment including:

 Panoramic Digital X-ray